-This article was originally published in St. Louis Public Radio.
+This article was originally published by St. Louis Public Radio.

 The election omnibus bill that Missouri lawmakers passed this year was originally a seven-page attempt to again implement a photo ID requirement in order to vote in the state.